 In today’s seemingly fully developed world, there are still opportunities to make great discoveries and enjoy extraordinary cruises.
 Where large cruise ships have to turn about or can only sail past, you will experience a renaissance of wonder.
 Regions that often have no beacons, pilots, harbours, hotels or airports.
-These are the expedition destinations of the BREMEN and the HANSEATIC, where your curiosity sets the course.
+These are the expedition destinations of the BREMEN and the HANSEATIC (and up to April/October 2019 also of the HANSEATIC nature & HANSEATIC inspiration), where your curiosity sets the course.
 Rather than journeys from A to B, these ships offer intensive discoveries from A to Z.

 A team of prestigious experts in various fields accompanies every cruise.
 Wise minds who, as well-travelled cosmopolitans, translate the essence of their professions to passengers as passionate speakers.

 For these great seafarers, the waterways of the world’s oceans were unpredictable routes filled with unknown perils.
-Today, the uncertainties and hardships of earlier explorers have given way to the many years of experience of the people on board the BREMEN and the HANSEATIC.
+Today, the uncertainties and hardships of earlier explorers have given way to the many years of experience of the people on board our expedition ships.
 However, the passion for new destinations has remained and will ensure unforgettable moments during your expeditions.

 In 1891, Albert Ballin, director of the Hamburg-Amerikanische Packetfahrt-Aktien-Gesellschaft (HAPAG) sends the flagship Augusta Viktoria to the Mediterranean with 241 passengers.
 The "inventor of the cruise", Albert Ballin, created a very special way to travel.
 Today, the expeditions on board the BREMEN and the HANSEATIC continue this tradition.
 As here in the spectacular terrain of Franz Josef Land in the Northeast Passage or in the icy world of the Northwest Passage, you will also become part of this unique history this expedition season.